TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 When it comes up you will have a sensor named after each `sensor_name`.
 Watch them in Developer Tools, States.
 The state is the count, and the `devices` attribute lists the flagged devices.

-# Battery Sentinel - Low Battery

-Counts the batteries at or below a threshold and lists them, with the percentage, area, and battery type for each.
-It creates a `sensor` whose state is the number of low batteries, with the offenders listed in a `devices` attribute.

-- **Percentage and binary, both handled.** A device counts as low when its battery percentage is at or below the threshold, or when a binary battery sensor reads `on`.
-A binary low battery sensor has no number to report, so its `level` comes through as `null`.
-- **Hysteresis so it does not flap.** A value-hysteresis band keeps a device hovering at the threshold from bouncing in and out of the list.
-- **Structured output.** The `devices` list holds objects carrying the device name, area, percentage level, and battery type if available.
-Every consumer can now format them in its own way.

-## Scoping: Choosing What Each Sensor Watches

-Both sensors decide which battery devices to watch through two inputs, `include_target` and `exclude_target`.
-Each accepts entities, areas, devices, or labels, and you can mix them.
-This section covers every way to scope a sensor, because it is the part most worth getting right, and the one place the behavior is not obvious.

 ### The Default: Watch Everything

 Leave `include_target` out entirely and the sensor watches every battery device-class entity in your system.
 This is the widest scope and a fine place to start: